dedwar40/animal-classifier-app/README.md

 15. Fox
 16. Goat

+Bounding boxes were placed around animals in each image, and the coordinates of the bounding boxes were then used to fine tune the model, along with the images themselves.

+## Limitations
+The model is only able to classify animal species from those listed above.

+Larger models tend to provide better results on new data, however, they take longer to run compared to smaller models.

 ## Installation (Linux/MacOS/Windows)
+These steps have been tested for MacOS, Linux and Windows(11) operating systems.

 1. Ensure Python 3 is installed on your local machine, alongside `pip` and `venv`
 2. Clone the GitHub repository onto your local machine using `git clone` OR download the zip file and uncompress the contents
 3. Create + activate a virtual environment for the project